 Fall, Spring, Academic Year

 Students take an Italian language class and can select from a variety of area studies courses.
 IES Rome offers students the opportunity to intern and earn credit through an accompanying academic seminar.
-Courses include Contemporary Italian Politics; Italy and the Mediterranean World; The Wall: Borders, Violence, and Separation in the Contemporary World; Terrorism: Strategies of Destruction; Politics and Philosophy of Power in the Land of Machiavelli (Spring); and Valuing Diversity?
-Italian Contemporary Immigration and Integration Policies.
+Courses include Contemporary Italian Politics; Politics and Philosophy of Power in the Land of Machiavelli; Terrorism: Strategies of Destruction; and Geopolitics and Security of the Mediterranean Region.

 Wells in Florence: Lorenzo de Medici